 The beautifully maintained gardens contain The College of Amenity Horticulture and several stunning wrought iron glasshouses.
 All planted with an abundance of plant species from around the world.
 These include the award-winning glasshouses The Turner Curvilinear Range and the Great Palm House.

-Take a walk around the gardens at any time of year and you’ll see sundials, statues including Socrates and Craobh, a bandstand, The Chaintent pergola, and The Viking House.
+Take a walk around these gorgeous gardens at any time of year and you’ll see sundials, statues including Socrates and Craobh, a bandstand, The Chaintent pergola, and The Viking House.
 Particularly gorgeous in Spring when the blossoms have bloomed, and Summer when plant life is at its most colourful.
 And after you’ve walked, talked and soaked in the nature, flora and fauna along the tree-lined paths and lawns – get thee to The Garden Tearoom for a sweet treat to round off your garden walk.